EvanGottschalk/ConnectToExchange/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+### Prerequisites

 Before using `ConnectToExchange`, users must obtain an API key and secret from the cryptocurrency exchange of their choosing.

 ### Installation